BACK TO THE FUTURE: THE ANIMATED

 his help in not only getting his parents together so that he and his siblings

-would be born, but to help get him back to his own time without any plutonium.
+would be born, but to help get him back to his own time due to a lack of extra

 The posters for the trilogy. |